Fast inspirals and the treatment of orbital resonances: Discussion and conclusions

 We note that this could be reduced further by utilizing the Full NIT when far from a resonance and then switching to the Partial NIT when in the vicinity of a resonance, which we refer to as the ``Switch" NIT.
 We test the convergence of this method against the partial NIT and find that our error is consistent with the predicted scalings of $\mr^{11/4}$ for the orbital elements and $\mr^{4/7}$ for both the phases and the $t$ and $\phi$ coordinates.
 We test this procedure using two different, year-long EMRI trajectories; one which only evolves through the $2/3$ resonance, and one which also evolves through the $2/4$ resonance.
 From these tests, we confirm that one can use the Switch NIT with no significant loss of accuracy compared to only using the Partial NIT.
 Moreover, our tests suggests that one can safely neglect higher order resonances without any significant loss of accuracy.
 Our results even suggest that one might be able to ignore all resonances bar the $2/3$ resonance since it has by far the largest impact on the inspiral, though further investigation is needed to ensure that this is really the case across the parameter space.
 Moreover, it is not clear how representative our toy model for the generic orbit GSF is for these results.

-However, even with the speed-up from utilising the Switch NIT, our current implementation still takes $\mathcal{O}(10)$ seconds to compute a year long EMRI evolving through a single resonance, which, while a drastic improvement over the days required to solve the OG equations, is still not fast enough for LISA data analysis.
+However, even with at least two orders of magnitude of speed-up from utilising the Switch NIT, our current implementation still takes $\mathcal{O}(10)$ seconds to compute a year long EMRI evolving through a single resonance, which, while a drastic improvement over the days required to solve the OG equations, is still not fast enough for LISA data analysis.
 This can be reduced further by investigating and optimising evaluation of the transformation terms when the switch is made or by implementing the above procedure in a compiled language such as C/C++, though this still may not be fast enough.
 It is possible that a NIT model with an empirically fitted resonant ``jump" derived from the Partial NIT could account for resonances while minimising runtime, but this will be left as future work.